arwhyte/xcaliper-docs/caliperxapi.md

-## The challenge of xAPI

-1. *Discerning types*.
+### xAPI challenges

+#### Discerning types

 Statement and object typing is limited and map poorly to Caliper.
 Unlike Caliper, which distinguishes between `Event` types for descriptive purposes and as an aid to querying (e.g., `AssessmentEvent`, `MessageEvent` etc.), xAPI Statement "types" can be defined optionally by specifying a `context.contextActivities` object typed with an array of one or more "category" object values.
 Each category is defined as "an Activity used to categorize the Statement" which in practice is used to link a Statement to a profile such as cmi5 in order to facilitate Statement search and retrieval (see cmi5 9.6.2 [contextActivities](https://github.com/AICC/CMI-5_Spec_Current/blob/quartz/cmi5_spec.md#context_activities).

 Statement "types" can also be inferred from the `object.objectType` property.
 Available `objectType` values are limited to "Activity", "Agent", "Group", "SubStatement" and "StatementRef".
 If an xAPI `object` is typed as an `Activity` it may include an optional activity `definition` object property that provides additional metadata regarding the activity including a `type` IRI.
 This approach results in an unnecessarily awkward if not overly complex JSON representation of an xAPI `object` when compared to a matching Caliper representation, which is decidely more compact and does not require resorting to its optional `extensions` property to reference basic information like a due date: